cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/deploy_aws_bosh.html.md

 title: Deployment of BOSH on AWS
 ---

-This step will leverage the new Elastic IP created in Step 4, Security Group and Key Pair file that we created in Step 2 to deploy a BOSH server on AWS in four steps:
+This step will leverage the new Elastic IP created in [Configuring AWS for BOSH (BOSH Inception)](/docs/running/deploying-cf/aws-ec2/configure_aws_bosh.html), Security Group and Key Pair file that we created in [Configuring AWS for Micro BOSH (Micro Inception)](/docs/running/deploying-cf/aws-ec2/configure_aws_micro_bosh.html) to deploy a BOSH server on AWS in four steps:

 1. Create Directory Structure